giry-dev/mangrove-docs/docs/developers/strat-lib/guides/howToUnlockLiquidity.md

 # Unlocking liquidity

 In the previous [smart offer tutorial](../getting-started/smart-offer.md), the offer we posted had to receive a transfer liquidity for it to succeed when taken.
-Now, we want instead to post the offer without transferring tokens from the admin to Mangrove or the `OfferMakerTutorial` (unlocked or %%reactive liquidity|reactive-liquidity%%).
+Now, we want instead to post the offer without transferring tokens from the admin to Mangrove or the `OfferMakerTutorial` (unlocked or [reactive liquidity](/docs/developers/terms/reactive-liquidity.md)).
 This way, the tokens are pulled just-in-time when the offer is taken and can thus be made available for other purposes (ex: generating extra yield in another DeFi protocol).

 :::info Note
 Since you are not committing your liquidity to your smart offer, you can post multiple offers with unlocked liquidity.
 We call that [liquidity amplification](/developers/terms/amplified-liquidity.md).
 :::

-For this to work, we use a so-called %%router|router%%: it is a contract that can be used to route tokens from the admin to the `OfferMakerTutorial` when the offer is taken.<br />
+For this to work, we use a so-called [router](/docs/developers/terms/router.md): it is a contract that can be used to route tokens from the admin to the `OfferMakerTutorial` when the offer is taken.<br />

 First add the following import at the top of the file: